 Being a leader at Westgate is more than having an impact on others.
 Being a leader at Westgate is about showing how to lead others AND how to lead your own life.
 We talk about the philosophy of leadership and how we are all leaders, of our own life.
-We all make choices on how to live, and choices everyday that impact our lives.
+We all make choices on how to live, and those choices everyday impact our lives.

 We are a Leader in Me School.
 The Leader in Me philosophy is more than just a label here, at Westgate.
 It is a way of learning, living, and being together as a community.
-Our parent community has fully adopted the Leader in Me philosophy, which enhances a students learning at becoming a better leader.
+Our parent community has fully adopted the Leader in Me philosophy, which enhances a student's learning at becoming a better leader.
 The practice leaves our school and continues at home.

 The Leader in Me philosophy is engrained in the school and can be applied to every aspect of the school day and/or experience.
-The 7 Habits are posted throughout the school with signs and projects, as constant visual reminders to our students at the different ways our students can become better leaders.
+The 7 Habits are posted throughout the school with signs and projects, as constant visual reminders to our students in the different ways our students can become better leaders.